Columbus Girls Academy

 Call the School: (334) 855-3695

-Columbus Girls Academy offers a first-class structured environment for struggling teenage girls.
-The Christian school and therapeutic program focuses on character growth, spiritual life, and personal responsibility to help girls overcome life-controlling issues.
-Columbus Girls Academy offers help to troubled girls through four main components: spiritual, academic, physical and social.
+Columbus Girls Academy offers a structured environment for struggling teenage girls.
+The Christian school and therapeutic program with a focus on character growth, spiritual life, and personal responsibility to help girls overcome life-controlling issues.
+Columbus Girls Academy offers help to troubled girls through four main components: spiritual, academic, physical, and social.

 Students at Columbus Girls Academy pursue high school diplomas through an accredited Christian education curriculum.
 Girls benefit from personalized lessons, multimedia enrichment, instruction from qualified teachers, and a unique credit recovery program.
 Columbus Girls Academy is registered as a non-public school with the State of Alabama.